MontrealCorpusTools/PolyglotDB/docs/source/case_study_sibilants.rst

 Step 5: Analysis
 ================

-Finally, we make a quick plot of each of the three measures by phone and by speaker.
+Finally, we use an R script to make a quick plot of each of the three measures by phone and by speaker.

 .. literalinclude:: ../../examples/case_studies/sibilants/5_analysis.R
 	:language: r